mahelhelou/fancy-lab/doc.md

 - Add the feature in customizer
   - The user can enable/disable this feature/section

+## Add blog posts in the `template-home.php`

+- Override default loop and write custom loop
+  - This is because we're writing a loop for posts in a page
+- Add support for `post-thumbnails`
+- Render the loop in HTML

+## Add blog posts in `index.php`

+- Render the post's content, image, meta..
+- Add pagination
+  - Use `Readings -> Posts per page`
+  - Use function to render pagination

+## Add single post

+- Add image, content, meta
+- Add link to pages to part of the content
+- Add comment template

+## Add 404 error page

+- Say sorry for nothing to show
+- Include a widget of latest blog posts

 ## Import CSV Data

 - [Topic link](https://docs.woocommerce.com/document/product-csv-importer-exporter/)